by Tony Vidler

 There are three suggested types of productivity, and like all solid structures there is a logic, or sequence, to how each builds upon the other in order to achieve maximum effectiveness in running a business and getting the results you want.

 Often advisers who feel that things are out of control are spending too much time focusing upon the structural stuff and the personal productivity.

-It is the classic professional blunder: “I am busy being busy” syndrome.
-Reading time management books and refining how one arranges “to do” lists and creating excellent procedures manuals to instruct all and sundry on how the practice should run….but without a clear vision on where the practice is going or why.
+It is the classic professional “I am busy being busy” mindset.
+Reading time management books and refining how one arranges “to do” lists and creating excellent procedures manuals to instruct all and sundry on how the practice should run….but without the clear vision on where the practice is going or why.
 Just “being busy being busy” is the biggest personal productivity killer….or in the plainest language possible: the problem is being busy on stuff that just doesn’t matter that much.
-THAT is a result of lack of thought about what matters, and why.
+THAT is a result of lack of thought about what matters, or what the plan is, and why.